loliksamuel/spring-decoupling-dockerized-k8s-hpa/README.md

 kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/namespaces/default/pods/*/messages" | jq .
 ```

-##  scale app workers
+##  scale the application

-You can scale the application in proportion to the number of messages in the queue with the Horizontal Pod Autoscaler.
+You can scale the application (backend workers) in proportion to the number of messages in the queue with the Horizontal Pod Autoscaler.
 You can deploy the HPA with:

 ```bash
 kubectl create -f kube/hpa.yaml